Nakalski/LaneDetection/README.md

 ## Initial Goal
-Since i already knew something about OpenCV in Python, I decided to try to learn the same library but in C++, thus this small project was born.
+Since i already knew something about OpenCV in Python, I decided to try to learn the same library but in C++.
+Thus this small project was born.
 It detect lanes and track the lane point's.

 ## Algorithm
 This subsection will explain the pipeline of the Algorithm step by step.
 Some of the intermidiate images for example purposes are in [Here](https://github.com/Nakalski/LaneDetection/blob/master/images/)